 Two of the national parks offer mesmerising mountainous vistas whilst the third national park is home to the second prettiest coastal walk in the world.

-There are pretty seaside towns dotted around the coast and cute country villages jam packed with Welsh charm.
+There are pretty seaside towns dotted around the coast and quaint country villages jam packed with Welsh charm.
 For history lovers there are ample castles to snap whilst nature lovers can take to the islands to capture seals, dolphins and birdlife.
 And of course theres plenty of cute sheep too.

-Being from Wales I take any opportunity to shout about just how pretty my homeland is and since the pandemic I’ve had plenty of opportunity to explore it even more.
+Being from Wales, I take any opportunity to shout about just how pretty my homeland is and since the pandemic I’ve had plenty of opportunity to explore it even more.

 The result is this, my Instagram guide to Wales!